dorianinc/happi-scraper/README.md

    flask run
    ```

-7. To run the React App in development, checkout the [README](./front-end/README.md) inside the `front-end` directory.
+7. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.

 ## Deployment through Render.com